gaycoderprincess/ProStreetTimeTrialGhosts/README.md

 - Plop the files into your game folder.
 - Start the game and press F5 to open the mod's menu and play the included Challenge Series.
 - Enjoy, nya~ :3

+Please note that due to the broken nature of this game, the main menu had to be made inaccessible, and game settings are not loaded!
+You'll have to change your control settings every time you relaunch the game

 ## Features